My first real job was as the librarian at Warner/Chappell Music.

 After 2½ years, though, I decided to quit to be a full-time musician.
 (Partially because I was too happy there!
-If I didn’t force myself to quit, I was scared I’d never leave.
+I was scared that if I didn’t force myself to quit, I’d never leave.
 Too comfortable.)

-Since I had never quit a job before, and didn’t know how, I did what seemed to be the respectful and considerate thing to do: find and train my replacement.
+Since I had never quit a job before, and didn’t know how, I did what seemed to be the respectful and considerate thing to do: I found and trained my replacement.

 (It wasn’t my boss’s fault I wanted to quit, so why should I make it his problem?
 If I want to quit, it’s my problem.)